kasenetz/hbcd-docs/docs/measures/physicalhealth.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>Subject matter experts emphasize that, as breast feeding history is obtained via self-report, it is vulnerable to recall bias* concerning the timing of starting and/or stopping breast feeding.
+<p>Breast feeding history is obtained via self-report, so is vulnerable to recall bias concerning the timing of starting and/or stopping breast feeding.
 In addition, as the data is obtained via a survey, it is likely that missing data will need to be statistically addressed during analysis.</p>
 </div>
 </p>